Difficult Conversations At Work [Handled In 5 Simple Steps]

 Always be firm on your reasons for the conversation, but keep it fact-based.

-Do not allow your personal feelings to get involved.
+Do not allow your personal feelings to get involved, especially when dealing with conflict!

 You want the person to understand where you’re coming from while also allowing them time to process the information.